 1976 – 1996

 The “Tampa Bay Buccaneers” emblem was a pirate throughout this period.
-The artist decided to make the pirate special, unlike the emblems of pirates from other teams.
+The artist decided to make the pirate special, unlike the other teams’ pirate emblems.
 The pirate is depicted with a dagger in his teeth, a large earring, a mustache, and a wide-brimmed hat with a large feather.
 Bucco Bruce (as he was nicknamed) smiles slyly and squints his left eye.
 The author admitted that these results are based on combined images of Errol Flynn, Jean Lafitte, and the musketeer D’Artagnan.

 1997 – 2013

 In 1997, the club’s management changed the logo to an aggressive one.
 Its task was to improve the team’s image and add popularity, coolness, and recognizability.
-Therefore, a dark red pirate flag with a skull and crossed sabers was used instead of a Corsair.
+Therefore, a dark red pirate flag with a skull and crossed sabers was used instead of the Corsair flag.
 The depicted Jolly Roger resembles Calico Jack.
 In the foreground is an orange ball.
 All elements have a black border and dark strokes, creating a frightening impression.

 2014 – 2019